Abandoned & Little-Known Airfields:

 I also remember running in the tall the trails left by the planes, it was like a maze.
 Such fond memories.”

-The earliest depiction which has been located of South Huntsville Airport was on the above 1970 aerial photo.
+The earliest depiction which has been located of South Huntsville Airport was on a 1970 aerial photo.

 It depicted South Huntsville Airport as having a single paved runway, oriented northeast/southwest,